Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Examples for Davies irreducible many-body systems II

 where $\gamma_+,\gamma_->0$ and $J\neq 0$.
-It has been argued that this and closely related systems have a unique steady state based on the fact that either $\{\hL_\alpha,\hH\}$ or $\{\hL_\alpha,\hL_\alpha^\dag,\hH\}$ generate the full algebra $\B(\H)$ \cite{Prosen2012-86,Prosen2013-15,Salerno2013-87,Ilievski2014-1,Prosen2015-48,Essink2020-2}.
-As discussed previously and illustrated in Sec.~\ref{sec:examples-qubit}, these criteria are however not sufficient.
+It has been argued that this and closely related systems have a unique steady state based on the fact that either $\{\hL_\alpha,\hH\}$ or $\{\hL_\alpha,\hL_\alpha^\dag,\hH\}$ generate the full algebra $\A(\H)$ \cite{Prosen2012-86,Prosen2013-15,Salerno2013-87,Ilievski2014-1,Prosen2015-48,Essink2020-2}.
+As discussed previously and illustrated in Sec.~\ref{sec:examples-qubit}, these criteria are however \emph{not} sufficient.

-Nevertheless, the system has indeed a unique faithful steady state: Prosen showed that there exists a full-rank steady state (of matrix-product form) \cite{Prosen2011-107b,Prosen2015-48} and $\{\hL_\alpha,\hL_\alpha^\dag,\hH\}'={z\id}$ as follows from the discussion in Example~\ref{example:XYZchain} or Ref.~\cite{Prosen2012-86}.
-Thus, the system obeys the preconditions of Frigerio's first theorem (Theorem~\ref{theorem:Frigerio1}) and is Davies irreducibile. \end{example}
+Nevertheless, the system has indeed a unique faithful steady state: Employing the Yang-Baxter integrability of the model \cite{Prosen2013-15}, Prosen showed that there exists a full-rank steady state (of matrix-product form) \cite{Prosen2011-106,Prosen2011-107b,Prosen2015-48} and $\{\hL_\alpha,\hL_\alpha^\dag,\hH\}'={z\id}$ as follows from the discussion in Example~\ref{example:XYZchain} or Ref.~\cite{Prosen2012-86}.
+Thus, the system obeys the preconditions of Frigerio's first theorem (Theorem~\ref{theorem:Frigerio1}) and is Davies irreducible. \end{example}